OfficeDev/outlook-dev-docs/docs/actionable-messages/index.md

 ## Accessing Office 365 Connectors from Outlook

 Office 365 Connectors are available for both the inbox and Groups for any Office 365 Mail user.
-Connectors can be managed in either Outlook on the web, or Outlook 2016 or later for Windows.
+Connectors can be managed in either Outlook on the web, or Outlook 2016 or later on Windows.

 ### Accessing connectors in Outlook on the web